softworkz/emby-wiki/Live-TV.md

 Begin live tv support by making a call to **/LiveTv/Info**.

-The ActiveServiceName will tell you if there is a live tv service plugin installed on the server.
+The IsEnabled property will tell you if Live Tv is installed and enabled on the server.
+The EnabledUsers property contains a list of user id's that have access to live tv.

 ### Channels